slaclab/lume-epics/docs/index.md

 # lume-epics
-Lume-epics is a dedicated API for serving LUME model variables with EPICS.
+LUME-EPICS is a dedicated API for serving LUME model variables with EPICS.

 ## Model Development

-The lume-epics server must be instantiated with a user defined class holding all methods necessary for model execution and the  input and output variables associated with the model.
+The LUME-EPICS server must be instantiated with a user defined class holding all methods necessary for model execution and the  input and output variables associated with the model.
 For the purpose of example, we consider a model that accepts two float inputs and returns a value sampled between the two inputs.

 Our model expressed as a function:
 ```python